 The most common symptoms in women include:

-In many cases, women minimise their symptoms because they are not aware that there are differences between the symptoms experienced by men and women.
+In many cases, women tend to minimise their symptoms because they are not aware of the differences between symptoms in men and women.
 For this reason, it is essential to understand that any of the symptoms described may indicate a heart attack, and immediate medical attention should be sought.

 Heart failure is a chronic and degenerative condition in which the heart does not pump blood as effectively as it should.
 As a result, it does not deliver enough oxygen and nutrients to the rest of the body.